JCox06/VoteMod/README.md

 VoteMod is a plugin for Spigot Minecraft Servers that aims to remove these issues.
 This is done through a voting-like system.
 This mechanic allows standard players to take administrative actions on a server.

+VoteMod is, and will always be a plugin that specifically targets small suvival servers, servers that are for a group of friends.
+It is not really intended for any other use case.
+In fact I made this plugin so I could, along with my friends, play Minecraft in a safe way without having one player ruin the fun for everyone else.

 The current actions are ban and unban but many more are being planned!

 ## Installation